 The future’s ‘greatest generation’ of business leaders

-Given the recent economic turbulence and a global cost of living crisis, it’s not surprising that consumers are now less likely to be willing to pay more for sustainable products than they were before the pandemic.
+Given the recent economic turbulence and a global cost of living crisis, it’s not surprising that consumers are now willing to pay more for sustainable products than they were before the pandemic.
 However, research also suggests that if companies don’t accelerate their pace to net zero with a huge 55% of companies not on track.
 The emerging generation of business leaders will therefore be asked to do the impossible.
 Not only will they be required to accelerate progress toward meeting climate ambitions, they will need to do it while also delivering credible avenues for commercial value for consumers, employees, and investors.

 To achieve this, we need this next generation of business leaders to prioritise training and enablement across the c-suite.
-Critically, training must be extended throughout the entire organisation to enable creation of a pipeline of people with sustainability at their core, experience and expertise in systems thinking, and possessed of the right mindset to deliver.
+Critically, training must be extended throughout the entire organisation to enable creation of a pipeline of people with sustainability at their core, experience and expertise in systems thinking, and possessing the right mindset to deliver.
 This includes a better understanding of systems thinking, an openness to collaboration in a way not seen before and the ability to create a more sustainability literate workforce.
 Our Leadership Vanguard programme has been developed specifically to address this gap.

 Even more important is a reengineering where companies place priorities for career advancement to reflect the behaviours we want to see, both financial and cultural.
 How careers are nourished, and individuals are valued and incentivised, will be key to unlocking the right types of behaviours and drive the innovations we need to see.

 CHROs and CPOs need to look at more effective strategies and structures, acknowledging that it won’t be one size fits across the market and that innovation is required to ensure lasting impact.
-Embedding systems transformation leadership and moving away from financial incentives that focus primarily on ROI and efficiency will be key to creating a future where leaders are aligned with where the organisations environmental impact is felt and tackled appropriately.
+Embedding systems transformation leadership and moving away from financial incentives that focus primarily on ROI and efficiency will be key to creating a future where leaders are aligned with where their organisation's environmental impact is felt and tackled appropriately.

 It’s time to help

-As immediate or wider stakeholders in working towards a commercially viable net zero transition, it’s incumbent on all of us to support leaders in delivering impactful progress, shifting away from accusations of ‘not fast enough’ or ‘not pure enough’ to ‘how can we help’.
+As immediate or wider stakeholders working towards a commercially viable net zero transition, it’s incumbent on all of us to support leaders in delivering impactful progress, shifting away from accusations of ‘not fast enough’ or ‘not pure enough’ to ‘how can we help’.

 The business world has growing pressure to deliver on net zero, and the emerging generation of leaders need to start preparing now for the challenge that faces them.
-Moreso, they should be demanding of their organisations support their need for personal upskilling as well as those of their teams to enable impactful change that brings employees, communities, value-chains and the wider societal ecosystem with them in tackling the challenge.
+More so, they should be demanding their organisations support their need for personal upskilling as well as those of their teams to enable impactful change that brings employees, communities, value-chains and the wider societal ecosystem with them in tackling the challenge.

 Or contact us to find out how we can help your leaders and organisation create people and planet-positive growth.